San Juan del Sur Psychopath: Suspect

-Only one man was ever charged with any of the murders: A German national, who allegedly had lived illegally in Managua on an expired visa from January 22, 2001 until April of that same year.
+Only one man was ever charged with any of the murders: a German national who allegedly had lived illegally in Managua on an expired visa from January 22, 2001, until April of that same year.
 He was accused of being responsible for at least seven of the deaths by the local population, and on March 22, 2002, he was arrested by the police.
 On May 9, however, he was allowed to walk free, but was required to attend court every Friday.
-In an attempt to find evidence, Nicaraguan authorities investigated the suspect's past through Interpol, and sent in some of his belongings for test: the most notable of which was a book about two twin brothers, one of whom would become a psychopath and mafia hit-man, which would serve as possible evidence.
+In an attempt to find evidence, Nicaraguan authorities investigated the suspect's past through Interpol and sent in some of his belongings for testing: the most notable of which was a book about two twin brothers, one of whom would become a psychopath and mafia hitman, which would serve as possible evidence.

 In the end, the suspect was only charged with the deaths of Salas and Castillo by the Rivas Department Police.
 After a few months, he was dismissed by Justice Marianela Paredes on October 9, citing abandonment of the trial, as none of the prosecuting parties managed to present any substantive evidence against the accused.